judithpillado/java-beginner-tutorial/README.md

 }
 ```

-Before we run it I will explain what every part does.
-The file starts with `public class` which creates a new Type.
-The class keyword is important for OOP but I wont explain it here in detail.
-After that the name of that comes the name of that type which is HelloWorld.
-It is important that the name of the class is the same as the name of the file.
-Otherwise you will get an error while compiling it.
+Before we run it I will briefly explain what every part does.
+The file starts with `public class HelloWorld` which creates a new publicly visible Type called `HelloWorld`.
+It is important that the name of the class is the same as the name of the file (the file name only has a `.java` appendix).

+After the name we start a code block with an open curly bracket `{`.
+At the very end of the file this code block is closed again with `}`.
+In Java everything inside these curly brackets belongs together.

-The HelloWorld class has one method called `main`.
-The `public` keyword at the start of this line indicates that this method can be called from everywhere in your program.
+The `HelloWorld` class has one `public static` method called `main`.
+The `public` keyword indicates that this method can be called from everywhere in your program.
 The `static` keyword tells Java that you don't have to create an Instance of this class.
 This is again OOP specific and you can ignore it for now.

-The third keyword, `void`, tells you what this method is returning after it finishes.
-Since this method returns `void` we know that we get no result of this method.
-After `void` comes the name of this method.
-Inside the brackets one parameter is defined.
+The third keyword, `void`, tells you that this method returns nothing.
+If the method would return `int` or `String` instead of `void` we would know that   it returns an `int` or a `String` after it finishes.

+After `void` comes the name of this method and inside the brackets one parameter is defined.
 In this case this parameter is an array of strings called `args`.

 This `main` method is a special method that defines the main entrypoint of your program.
-Every program has to have one of these methods no matter how big or small it is.
+Every program has to have one of these methods no matter how big or small it is that has the exact same signature as the one above.

-Inside this method we print the string `Hello World!` to the terminal.
-More complex programs will do more complex things here of course.
+The body (that's how the code inside the method is called) inside this method contains only one line of code.
+Here we print the string `Hello World!` to the terminal.
+If you create more complex programs you will do more complex things here, of course.

+Now that we know what the parts of this program do we can run it.
+To do this we need the Java Runtime Environment (JRE).
+Most computers already have the JRE installed, you've also installed it together with the JDK.

+However the JRE cannot understand this code as we wrote it above, we have to translate it into a special format.
+The process of doing that is called compiling and the format we need to compile the source code to is called the Bytecode.
+This is the secret sauce of Java!
+Since programs are converted in Bytecode every Java program can be executed on every Computer that has the JRE installed, no matter where you've compiled it.
+For other programming languages such as C++ or C this is not possible.

-To run this program we first have to compile it in order to convert it into a format java can execute it.
-To do this open a terminal and navigate to the app folder of this repository and execute the following command `javac HelloWorld.java`.
-This produces a `HelloWorld.class` file which then can be executed by java with the command `java -cp .
+To compile our program we need to open a terminal and navigate to the app folder of this repository.
+There we execute the following command `javac HelloWorld.java` which tells the Java compiler (`javac`) to compile the file `HelloWorld.java`.

+This produces a `HelloWorld.class` file which then can be executed with the command `java -cp .
 HelloWorld`.

-This command tells java to execute the `HelloWorld` program in the current folder.
+This command tells Java to execute the `HelloWorld` program in the current folder (`-cp .`).
 Now you should see the `Hello World!` in your terminal.

 # Static Calculator
 Now that you know how to create a simple Java application you can go a step further and create an application that does a little more.
 Lets create a calculator application that can operate with two numbers.